wwwouaiebe/ESSimpleDoc/README.md

 ### duplicate classes names

-No... it's impossible to create the links  to the classes...
+No really... it's impossible to create the links  to the classes...

 ### default parameters

-When a parameter of o method have a default value, you will always receive a 'Mismatch between the @param tags and parameters in the code' error.
+When a parameter of a method have a default value, you will always receive a 'Mismatch between the @param tags and parameters in the code' error.

 ### Source files extension